juju/docs/src/en/users-models.md

 This section is about understanding models with multiple users.

-## Creating models
+## Adding models

-When an administrator creates a model, by default, the cloud credentials used throughout the model will be those that the admin used to create the controller and the SSH keys copied across the model will be those of the admin model.
+When an administrator adds a model, by default, the cloud credentials used throughout the model will be those that the admin used to create the controller and the SSH keys copied across the model will be those of the admin model.
 The administrator can override these defaults with the appropriate command options.